veltzer/demos-devops-terraform/exercises/intermediate/03_input_variables_types_outputs/exercise.md

 ]
 ```

 Now is a time to call out the benefit of using tfvars files when your project deals in complex variables.
-Writing out these vars files tends to be a nicer automation experience than say having to pass these values in via the alternative mechansims of environment variable:
+Writing out these vars files tends to be a nicer automation experience than say having to pass these values in via the alternative mechanisms of environment variable:

 ```bash
 TF_VAR_list_object_people_var='[{name="Beth",age=35},{name="Priya",age=30}]' terraform apply